abw/badger-database-js/manual/relations.md

 exists between albums and track.

 Each artist can release many albums.
-But in this simple example we're assuming that an albums can only be released by one artists.
+But in this simple example we're assuming that an albums can only be released by one artist.
 Therefore this is a "many to one" relation.

 Each album can have many tracks, but each track can only appear on a single album.